EU ministers urge Hungary to sign up to planned Russian oil embargo | Headlines

 EU foreign ministers sought to publicly pressure Hungary on Monday to lift its veto on a proposed oil embargo on Russia, with Lithuania saying the bloc was being "held hostage by one member state".
 The embargo proposed by the European Commission in early May would be the harshest sanction yet after Moscow's Feb.
 24 invasion of Ukraine and includes carve-outs for EU states most dependent on Russian oil.

+Germany, the European Union's biggest economy and a major buyer of Russian energy, said it wanted a deal to authorize the oil embargo which it suggested could last for years.
+"I am confident that we will find agreement in the coming days," German Foreign Minister Annalena Baerbock said as she arrived for a meeting with her counterparts.
+"We need to prepare it extremely well because it needs to be sustainable."

 But Hungary, Moscow's closest ally in the EU, has said it wants hundreds of millions of euros from the bloc to mitigate the cost of ditching Russian crude.
 The EU needs all 27 states to agree to the embargo for it to go ahead.
-"The whole union is being held hostage by one member state ... we have to agree, we cannot be held hostage," Lithuanian Foreign Minister Gabrielius Landsbergis said as he arrived for a meeting with his counterparts.
+"The whole union is being held hostage by one member state ... we have to agree, we cannot be held hostage," Lithuanian Foreign Minister Gabrielius Landsbergis said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)